Symeon the New Theologian: Opposition from the church

 Stephen also found fault with Symeon for revering his spiritual father, Symeon the Studite.
 At that time, formal recognition of saints was seldom practiced and not obligatory, so revered monks were informally recognized and honored by monasteries and by their disciples.
 Every year the younger Symeon arranged a celebration honoring his teacher, which included an icon of Symeon the Studite and a service to him.
-Stephen rebuked Symeon for honoring his teacher as a saint, because in his opinion the Studite was not worth of any honor.
+Stephen rebuked Symeon for honoring his teacher as a saint, because in his opinion the Studite was not worthy of any honor.
 The conflict between the two lasted for six years.

 Stephen was finally able to bring Symeon before the Synod on charges of honoring as a saint someone who Stephen believed was far from saintly.
 At first, Patriarch Sergius II of Constantinople supported Symeon, going so far as to send candles and perfume in support of the veneration of Symeon the Studite at St. Mammas.
 Stephen attacked the Studite as unholy and sinful, and was eventually able to convince others that Symeon's homage was improper by convincing them that the Studite held some unorthodox beliefs.
 As a compromise, Stephen suggested that the annual festival honoring the elder Symeon be held as a private observance within the monastery.
-Symeon the New Theologian refused to compromise, declaring that it was his duty to honor the church fathers and the saints, and in January 1009 was condemned to go into exile.
+Symeon the New Theologian refused to compromise, declaring that it was his duty to honor the Church Fathers and the saints, and in January 1009 was condemned to go into exile.
 Stephen also convinced the Patriarch to order all icons of Symeon the Studite removed from St. Mammas, with many of them destroyed or covered over with soot.